ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 ![graph4](/assets/lovesongs/graph4.png)

-Using these two visualizations, we can solve the first problem by coming up with a list of stop words - words that we should subsequently filter from our dataset before feeding them into models.
+Using these two visualizations, we can solve the first problem by coming up with a list of stop words - words that we should subsequently filter from our dataset before using it to train our models.
+This will help reduce the dimensionality of our transformed dataset and subsequently the cost of training each model.
 {% highlight R %}
 {% raw %}
 stop.words <- c(